Social media followoers

 Priming the Pump

 Social proof matters.
 The approval of our peers is a powerful motivator.
-If a company displays that they are popular and approved of, potential customers and clients will draw positive conclusions, whereas they will be dubious of the apparently unapproved of and unpopular.
+If a company shows it is popular and has approval, potential customers and clients will draw positive conclusions, whereas they will be dubious of the apparently unpopular and those lacking approval.

 So what’s the problem?